adamduval/notes/tableau.md

 - a work book variable that can replace a constant value in a calculation, filter or reference line
 - "For example, you may create a calculated field that returns True if Sales is greater than $500,000 and otherwise returns False.
 You can replace the constant value of “500000” in the formula with a parameter.
 Then, using the parameter control, you can dynamically change the threshold in your calculation"

+## dashboard date updated

+- do Max([Date]) calculation
+- add to worksheet as as row
+- set marks to polygon and remove all row/col dividers
+- can also set as sheet title
+- add sheet to dashboard

 --

 ## Resources